kvanderp/f5-nap-with-elk/README.md

 wsl -d docker-desktop sysctl -w vm.max_map_count=262144
 ```

-Add your nginx-repo.crt and nginx-repo.key to the ssl directory
+Add your nginx-repo.crt and nginx-repo.key to the ssl (with the your-cert-go-here) directory

 ### Build the nginx app protect container for the simple site